-At the end of July 2021, the College had 71 Fellows who were members of the Governing Body, 29 Emeritus Fellows, 27 Honorary Fellows, and 17 Foundation Fellows.
-During the 2020-21 academic year, the College paid for teaching cover for around 27 terms of leave (almost 45% of this being sabbatical leave), and employed 37 College Lecturers.
+At the end of July 2022, the College had 69 Fellows who were members of the Governing Body, 28 Emeritus Fellows, 28 Honorary Fellows, and 16 Foundation Fellows.
+During the 2021-22 academic year, the College paid for teaching cover for around 26 terms of leave (just over 50% of this being sabbatical leave), and employed 38 College Lecturers.

-The research record of the College's Fellows and Lecturers remains impressive and the following are but a few of their achievements in the academic year:
+The research record of the College's Fellows and Lecturers remains impressive and the following are but a few of the ways in which their achievements were recognised in the academic year: